lazojs/lazo/docs/LazoView.md

 ### `createWidget()`

 Used to programatically create a widget instance.
 Creates an instance of a widget.
 Renders widget in `el` if `el` does not contain children.
 Attaches widget to the `el`.
-Pushes widget instance to name array in `widgets` object of the parent widget.
+Pushes widget instance to the correspondingly named array in `widgets` object of the parent widget.

 *Note - Should only called on the client.*